fnando/i18n-js/README.md

 Setting the `prefix: "import I18n from 'i18n-js';\n"` option will add the line at the beggining of the resultant translation file.
 This can be useful to use this gem with the [i18n-js](https://www.npmjs.com/package/i18n-js) npm package, which is quite useful to use it with webpack.
 The user should provide the semi-colon and the newline character if needed.
+Note, the suffix option may also be used to wrap translations files.

 For example: